 It is understood and agreed that the parties to this arrangement may revise or modify this agreement or the written plan for the internship experience.
 Revisions will be communicated in writing upon agreement by involved parties.

-By: Date:

-School Psychology Program Coordinator, University

-By: Date:

-- Representative of School District or Agency

-By: Date:

-School Psychology Internship Supervisor

-By: Date:

-School Psychology Internship Student
+By: School Psychology Program Coordinator, Univers Date:sity By: Date: By:School Psychology Internship Student Date:

 Appendix F University Cover Sheet for Interns